 Some examples of technical indicators are RSI, MACD, and LR10.

-An RSI below 30 is often considered oversold when the stock price is near or at strong support.
+An RSI below 30 is often a security considered oversold when the stock price is near or at strong support.

-With strong support, the value might be higher which allows traders to buy the stock.
+With powerful support, the value might be higher, which allows traders to buy the stock.

 However, this opportunity should be taken with prudence.